cubernetes/42_minishell/README.md

 ## 🟧 Additional features (not required by the subject)
 ❗ Features marked with ❗ seemed easy to implement, but turned out to be significantly harder

-❗ Occasionally, they might also mark features that are almost always implemented incorrectly
+❗ Occasionally, they might also mark features that are almost always implemented "incorrectly"

 - 🟩 [Wordsplitting](https://www.gnu.org/software/bash/manual/bash.html#Word-Splitting) after parameter expansion using multicharacter❗ IFS (exactly❗ like bash)
     - 🟩 try one of `unset IFS`, `IFS=`, `IFS=:`, `IFS=": "`